The Chainsmokers: 2012: Formation

 The Chainsmokers were initially made up of Pall and former DJ Rhett Bixler.
 The Chainsmokers were re-formed as an EDM DJ duo in 2012 under the management of Adam Alpert in New York City.
 Pall attended New York University for art history and music business while Taggart had been attending Syracuse University and was an intern at Interscope Records before the two met.
 Taggart had taken an interest in being a DJ and released some original songs on the website SoundCloud.
 Taggart was informed by someone working for Alpert that a duo, which was being managed by Alpert, had an open spot after Bixler left, which prompted Taggart to leave Maine in order to go to New York City.
 Pall, who had grown up as a DJ and had been working at an art gallery in Chelsea, Manhattan at the time, was introduced to Taggart by Alpert.
-In April 2013, The Chainsmokers released a remix of "Medicine" by Daughter and it reached number 1 on HypeMachine.
+In April 2013, the Chainsmokers released a remix of "Medicine" by Daughter and it reached number 1 on HypeMachine.

 The duo started out by making remixes of indie bands.
 In 2012, they collaborated with Indian actress and recording artist Priyanka Chopra on the single "Erase" which was followed by "The Rookie" in early 2013.

 During an October 2016 television interview, ABC News Nightline reporter Nick Watt asked Pall and Taggart "What's with the (duo's) name?"
 Pall replied that, "At the time of conception, it was... it was totally just like I was in college.
 You know I enjoyed smoking weed and you know it was just like such a 'yeah the domain's open'.
 I don't have to have any, like, underscores."
 Taggart added "It's just a name."
+In an interview during the Upfront Summit 2023, Alex Pall stated that "Chainsmokers" was a provisional name for the group.
+It referred to his previous habit of smoking a lot of cigarettes, and the group needed only one name for its promotional flyers.